 Because who doesn't love chocolate and fruit paired together?
-These gluten free, eggless white chocolate raspberry muffins are so, so easy and so, so good.
-Your friends and family will totally think you spent way more time on them than you actually did.
+These jumbo white chocolate raspberry muffins are so, so easy and delicious.
+No one will even know they're gluten free!

-As you can probably tell from the chocolate strawberry mousse recipe I posted here… I’m a big fan of chocolate and fruit together.
-Which is why I had to figure out how to make white chocolate raspberry muffins, without wheat and without eggs.
+As you can probably tell by now...
+I'm a big fan of chocolate and fruit together.
+Which is why I had to figure out how to make white chocolate raspberry muffins, gluten free and without eggs.
 Because why not, right?

 - Because raspberries + white chocolate is just a winning combination.
 Period.